October 1, 2024

 Campus Safety & Security: A Shared Responsibility at Puget Sound

-Campus safety at University of Puget Sound is a shared responsibility among our students, faculty, staff, and visitors.
-Clearly, the best protection against campus crime is an aware, informed, alert campus community along with a strong security presence.
+Campus safety at the University of Puget Sound is a shared responsibility among our students, faculty, staff, and visitors.
+The best protection against campus crime is an aware, informed, alert campus community along with a strong security presence.

 The vast majority of our students, faculty, staff, and visitors do not experience crime at the University of Puget Sound.
 However, despite our best efforts, crimes may occur.
 As part of our commitment to campus safety and security, we provide this annual report in compliance with the federal law: The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (“Clery Act”).